 Mike and Kate Westbrook.
 Their mixture of jazz, music-theatre, poetry,

-visuals is rich and unique.”
+street entertainment and visuals is rich and unique.”

 Dave Gelly in The Observer

 commissioned by Bob Baker for Jane Mann